awodey/awodey.github.io/index.md

 <details open>
 <summary>more...</summary>

+- A proposition is the (homotopy) type of its proofs.
+January 2016.
+In: Erich H. Reck, ed.
+Logic, Philosophy of Mathematics, and their History: Essays in Honor of W.W.
+Tait.
+London: College Publications, 2018. [arXiv:1701.02024](https://arxiv.org/abs/1701.02024)

 - Impredicative encodings of (higher) inductive types.
 S. Awodey, J. Frey, S. Speight, _Logic in Computer Science_ (LICS 2018). [arXiv:1802.02820](https://arxiv.org/abs/1802.02820)

 - Univalence as a principle of logic. _Indagationes Mathematicae_: Special Issue L.E.J.
 Brouwer, 50 years later,